Collective behavior of independent scaled Brownian particles with renewal resetting: Discussion

 \section{Discussion}

-In this work we have analyzed collective statistical properties of a system of independently resetting scaled Brownian particles by focusing on the statistics of the system radius and of the center of mass.
+In this work we have analyzed collective statistical properties of a system of many scaled Brownian particles, independently resetting with renewal, by focusing on the statistics of the system radius and of the center of mass (COM).

 Our first main result concerns the statistics of the system radius at the steady state.
-Since the steady-state position distribution of a single particle decays faster than any power law for all $H > 0$, the typical fluctuations that determine the moments of the distribution fall within the Gumbel universality class.
+Since the steady-state position distribution of a single particle \cite{Bodrova2019} decays faster than a power law for all $H > 0$, the typical fluctuations that determine the moments of the distribution fall within the Gumbel universality class.

 Our second main result deals with the COM statistics.
 As we have seen, these statistics exhibit a qualitative change of behavior at $H = 1/2$.
-For $H < 1/2$, the system is in a``condensed" state, which manifests itself in the conventional large-deviation statistics of the COM.
-In contrast, for $H > 1/2$ the system becomes susceptible to ``big jumps" where a single particle can wander anomalously far from other particles and dominate the COM.
-This remarkable effect leads to an anomalous scaling for the COM and a nonanalyticity in the associated rate function which can be classified as a first-order dynamical phase transition.
+For $H < 1/2$, the system is in a ``condensed" state, which manifests itself in the conventional large-deviation statistics of the COM.
+In contrast, for $H > 1/2$ the system becomes susceptible to ``big jumps" where a single particle can wander anomalously far from the other particles and dominate the COM.
+This remarkable and quite universal, see e.g. Ref. \cite{Barkai2}, effect leads to an anomalous scaling of large deviations of the COM and, in the limit of $N\to \infty$, to a nonanalyticity in the associated rate function.
+This nonanalyticity can be classified as a first-order phase transition.
 The transition between the two regimes occurs at $H=1/2$.

+Notably, these results, although obtained for the sBm, also extend for the fractional Brownian motion \cite{mandelbrot1968fractional} under renewal resetting.
+This is because the single-particle NESS of the latter coincides with the one for the sBm \cite{wang2021timeaveraging}.
+Another possible extension of this theory is to heterogeneous diffusion processes (HDPs) \cite{wang2021timeaveraging,wang2022restoring}, where the diffusion coefficient depends on the position rather than on time.
+In this case the single-particle NESS distribution is different, and all the analysis needs to be adapted.
+Still another extension can address biological systems where the anomalous diffusion exponent $H$ varies across individuals, leading to a heterogeneous ensemble where the particles are no longer identically distributed.